makma/fingerprintjs.com/content/blog/how-browser-fingerprint-spoofing-works.md

 * Keyboard type (e.g., QWERTY, Dvorak, etc.)
 * Hardware type

-Despite its unique capabilities, browser fingerprinting is not without its workarounds.
-There are techniques that can prevent browser fingerprint signals from being collected, making it difficult to gather enough information to uniquely identify a visitor.
-This can be accomplished by turning off certain browser features, using incognito mode or blocking third-party scripts.

 Privacy-conscious website visitors have their reasons for wanting to prevent browser fingerprinting.
 Companies can use browser fingerprinting data to build unique user profiles without cookies or user sign-ins, which can be used for advertising and marketing.

 On the other hand, developers have valid reasons for fingerprinting a visitor’s browser.
 Fingerprinting and other anonymous user identification methods are useful for identifying patterns of fraudulent activity, as the lion's share of fraud is committed by a small number of returning visitors.
 Fingerprinting also makes it possible to save browsing preferences and deliver better recommendations with requiring a returning visitor to log in.